 This unit group lies within the central basin and range ecoregion which is typified by pinyon and juniper woodland, sagebrush valleys, and basins mixed with some cool season grasses and saltbush-greasewood vegetation.
-The unit group runs approximately 100 miles north to south and encompasses six unique mountain ranges which include the Cortez, Sulfur Springs, Roberts Creek, Whistler, Diamond, and Fish Creek Range.
+The unit group runs approximately 100 miles north to south and encompasses 6 unique mountain ranges which include the Cortez, Sulfur Springs, Roberts Creek, Whistler, Diamond, and Fish Creek Range.
 The elevation ranges from 10,574 feet on Diamond Peak in the Diamond Range to 4,700 feet in Crescent Valley.

-Throughout 2022, above average precipitation events occurred in spring and early summer as well as throughout the fall, providing favorable landscape conditions compared to the previous five years.
-The 2022-2023 winter has been record-breaking with above average snowpack and consistent sub-zero temperatures.
+Throughout 2022, above average precipitation events occurred in spring and early summer as well as throughout the fall, providing favorable landscape conditions compared to the previous 5 years.
+The 2022-2023 winter has been recordbreaking with above average snowpack and consistent subzero temperatures.
 The persistence of sub-zero temperatures and deep snowpack from November to March likely had a negative impact on some wildlife populations throughout the management area.
 Much of the winter range had 100% snow cover from December to early March with little reprieve in the form of burnt off south facing slopes.
 Mule deer were heavily concentrated on winter ranges yielding a record spring survey sample size.
-As of April 4, 2023, according to the Diamond Peak SNOTEL sight, annual snowpack is above normal at 177% of median, and annual precipitation is well above normal at 156% (April 2023, Nevada Water Supply Outlook Report, NRCS).
-The U.S. Drought Monitor currently shows most of Eureka County in the "Abnormally Dry" category which is an improvement considering the previous five years falling in the "Severe Drought" category.
-Currently, there is a fair amount of green up on south facing slopes and on lower elevation benches.
-With the lengthy winter, spring conditions should be favorable to wildlife well into early summer.
+As of April 4, 2023, according to the Diamond Peak SNOTEL sight, annual snowpack is above normal at 177% of median, and annual precipitation is well above normal at 156% as per the April 2023, Nevada Water Supply Outlook Report, NRCS.
+The US Drought Monitor currently shows most of Eureka County in the "Abnormally and juniper removal in Units 142, 143, and 144, and the construction of big game water developments (i.e., guzzler construction) in Antelope Valley.

-The limiting factors to productive habitat conditions throughout Area 14 include consistent exceptional drought conditions, pinyon and juniper encroachment, excessive feral horse numbers, and fluid and mineral resource exploration.
-Some recently completed habitat projects include fencing Robinson Spring in the Diamond Range, extensive pinyon and juniper removal in Units 142, 143, and 144, and the construction of big game water developments (i.e., guzzler construction) in Antelope Valley.
 Exploration for oil, gas, and minerals continues throughout Area 14, negatively impacting wildlife habitat and movement corridors.
-Despite a 2020 feral horse gather in the Diamond and Cortez Ranges, large concentrations of feral horses remain above Appropriate Management Level within the Roberts - Whistler Mountain and Fish Creek Herd Management Areas.
+Despite a 2020 feral horse gather in the Diamond and Cortez Ranges, large concentrations of feral horses remain above AML within the Roberts - Whistler Mountain and Fish Creek HMA.
 These concentrations are negatively affecting resources and wildlife in those areas.
 Continued pinyon and juniper removal projects, a cheatgrass herbicide treatment project, and natural spring fencing projects are in the works for 2023.